microsoft/microsoft-ui-xaml-specs/active/Resources/StyleVersion2.md

 > Spec note: the alternative is to have an 'Auto' value in the enum, and then the default value of the property is always that.
-That would mean, though, that we also need an ActualThemeVersion property for controls to query
+That would mean, though, that we also need an ActualControlsResourcesVersion property for controls to query

 ### Example